 You can read how this works in this article.

 Shop on a subdomain?

-If you host your shop on a subdomain (for example, shop.yourdomain.com), and you don’t want to be available on www.shop.yourdomain.com, you can forget all about the wwwizer service, and there’s no need to add the two IP addresses in your A records as explained above.
+If you host your shop on a subdomain (for example, shop.example.com), and you don’t want to be available on www.shop.example.com, you can forget all about the wwwizer service, and there’s no need to add the two IP addresses in your A records as explained above.
 Simply create a CNAME-record pointing to your Hypernode, and it will work: